Values: Honesty, Authenticity, Kindness, Unique Perspectives and Smart Work

 Our mission is to support a more diverse and inclusive sustainable fashion industry, build communities and advance healthier local economies.

-By focusing on removing barriers to collaboration and innovation, we connect our clients with industry partners and help transform information into actionable steps to reduce the feeling of overwhelm that small business owners often face.
+By focusing on removing barriers to collaboration and innovation, we connect our clients with industry partners and help transform information into actionable steps to help leaders live their values in their business and personal life.

 About The Founder

 Rosalinda Cruz is a B2C strategist and apparel advisor with extensive executive and entrepreneurial experience in sustainable apparel; circular apparel; brand experience; and operations.

 Her strength in developing cultures of inclusivity and transparency stem from her expertise in aligning creative direction with business needs.
 Rosalinda did this most notably at the half-billion-dollar sustainable fashion brand, Eileen Fisher, where she led domestic and international in-store merchandising prior to founding The Asor Collective.

 Since moving to North Carolina she has deepened her connection to domestic manufacturing and has rounded out her 20+ years of experience by working within the domestic supply chain.
 Rosalinda now brings her process-driven approach to support purpose driven neighborhood retailers, entrepreneurs and direct to consumer manufacturers.